sthita-sid-pragya/python_projects-learning_repositories/README.md

 Simple python projects and learnings

 1) Creating a binary search algorithm project to understand divide/conquer techniques.
 Time complexity is compared.

 2) Minesweeper game using Pycharm.
-Implements recursion.
+Implements recursion, when clicking.
 All images and audio effects were taken from the pygame project websites.
+Certain logic that will be recreated for efficiency.
+This version will be updated very soon.